 In the intro, we mentioned the first Bitcoin exchange with significant volume was in Japan – this was of course the infamous Mt.
 Gox.
 When this exchange failed in 2014, about 650,000 bitcoins were lost.
 While a share of these coins has subsequently been recovered, losses amounted to nearly half a billion Dollars at the time.
 However, this was not to be the last major exchange failure in Japan.

 In 2018, Tokyo’s Coincheck exchange was hacked for roughly $500 million worth of the altcoin NEM (New Economic Movement).
-This was too much for Japan’s Financial Service Agency (FSA), who stepped in with strict rules for exchanges to prevent another such occurrence.
+This was too much for Japan’s Financial Service Agency (FSA), which stepped in with strict rules for exchanges to prevent another such occurrence.
 In April of 2017, the Payment Services Act was revised, requiring exchanges to register with the FSA and comply with a series of rules.

 Japanese Taxation of Crypto